MattiaGualandi/anomaly_segmentation/README.md

    Now put them in a folder called "data".

-Once all the files and folders have been downloaded, create a folder called "anomaly_segmentation" in your Google Drive and upload the everything inside it.
+Once all the files and folders have been downloaded, create a folder called "anomaly_segmentation" in your Google Drive and upload everything inside it.
 The final structure of the created folder must be the following:

 anomaly_segmentation/